jbqabellera/Electricity-Project/README.md

 1. ALWAYS keep a copy of the original file.
 2. UNDERSTAND what good data means.
-- Data must be in a tabular format
-- No empty columns/rows
-- Each column has a clear header.
-The header should be the first row.
-- No total/subtotal rows
-- No extra formatting
 3. An additional hour of double-checking saves you from a bigger mess.
-Cleaning up this mess would take you more than the time spent on double-checking.
-Don't be lazy and check, check, check!

-## Remember

-If your data is wrong, then your analysis is garbage.